Vibe Coding in Product Teams: Reconfiguring AI-Assisted Workflows, Prototyping, and Collaboration

-Participants widely agreed that \textbf{clear attribution and traceability were essential}, both to acknowledge human expertise and to identify which parts of the output could be trusted or needed review. \quoting[P17]{If you're working with AI, you've got to be clear about which parts came from you and which parts came from the AI, and keep track of who signed off on what.
-Otherwise, it's a nightmare to figure out who's actually responsible or who deserves the credit.}

-Copyright and IP issues were also prominent, especially in creative domains like design, writing, and illustration.
-Some noted unease about using AI tools trained on copyrighted works without permission, fearing both legal exposure and ethical compromises. \quoting[P13]{There's a big legal and ethical worry about AI models trained on creative works without permission.} Some proposed adopting AI crediting guidelines similar to citation practices in academic publishing, recording prompts, documenting edits, and explicitly noting AI involvement (i.e., AI disclosure). \quoting[P17]{We should treat AI like a co-author.
-Just like in academic papers, you cite your sources.
-Here you'd record the prompts, note where AI stepped in, and document the edits.
-That way, anyone looking at the work later can see exactly what was human and what was AI.}
+Participants agreed that clear attribution and traceability were essential, both to acknowledge human expertise and to identify which parts of the output could be trusted or needed review. \quoting[P17]{You've got to be clear about which parts came from you and which parts came from the AI, and keep track of who signed off on what.
+Otherwise, it's a nightmare to figure out who's actually responsible or who deserves the credit.} Copyright and intellectual property concerns were also prominent.
+Participants expressed unease about using AI tools trained on copyrighted works without permission.
+Several participants proposed adopting AI crediting guidelines similar to citation practices in academic citation norms, including prompt documentation, edit histories, and explicit disclosure of AI involvement. \quoting[P17]{We should treat AI like a co-author...record the prompts, note where AI stepped in, and document the edits...anyone looking at the work later can see exactly what was human and what was AI.}